Mangodream01/programming-project/PROCESS.md

 ##### 16-06-2017
 Today I linked the parallel coordinates to the time slider.
 Now, it updates with happiness data that corresponds to the selected year.
 However, it should function more efficiently.
 I am working on that.
 Moreover, I played with style.

+##### 19-06-2017
+Today I made a start with my third visualization: a scatter plot.
+I also refined the parallel coordinates, and linked it to my EU map.